dosipod/SrWiki/LED-Preferences.md

 ## 2D Panel Layout (how each panel is laid out)

-A matrix is made of 1 or more identical physical led panels connected together.
+The layout is made of 1 or more identical physical led panels connected together.
 Width and Height is the sum of leds in all the panels in both directions.

-Animations are written so that the first LED in the matrix is in the top left corner.
-If your matrix is oriented in a different fashion, you can use the 2D Panel layout settings to adjust that.
+Animations are written so that the first LED in in the panel(s) is in the top left corner.
+If your panels are oriented in a different fashion, you can use the 2D Panel layout settings to adjust that.

 | Setting name | Value Range | Description